harviu/WebGL-Example/exercises/primitives.md

 # Exercise 2: Primitives

 This exercise will get you used to WebGL primitives.
 The code example we are using is `primitives.html`.
 The overall code structure is similar to the hello world example.
+I suggest avoid using AI for exercises, as you are learning fundamentals in exercises.

 The canvas is split into four spaces.
 I showed an example of drawing the four vertices of a rectangle in the top-left corner.
 Your task is: